De Havilland Venom: Operational history

 The Venom also saw combat service during the Suez Crisis during late 1956.
 The type was operated by Nos.
 6, 8 and 249 Squadrons, flying from RAF Akrotiri, Cyprus.
 The Anglo-French invasion, codenamed Operation Musketeer, took place in response to the nationalisation of the Suez Canal by Egypt's leader, General Nasser.
 The air war began on 31 October 1956.
 The Venoms attacked a variety of military installations on the ground; only a single RAF Venom was lost throughout the crisis.

 From 1956 onwards, Middle Eastern-based RAF squadrons progressively received the improved Venom FB 4.
 Starting in 1956, RAF Venoms were deployed during the Aden Emergency, where they were used in support of counterinsurgency operations against terrorists and rebel tribesmen in Aden and Oman.
 In 1957, British RAF Venoms participated heavily during Jebel Akhdar War in Oman to expand the territory of the Sultanate, which was a de facto British colony, in order to gain access to oil wells in the interior parts of Oman.
 The RAF conducted 1,635 raids, dropping 1,094 tons and firing 900 rockets at the interior of Oman between July and December 1958; insurgents were the primary targets, resulting various mountain top villages, water channels, and crops being struck in a conflict that remained relatively low profile internationally.
 As the conflict progressed, squadrons equipped with the Venom were reequipped, mainly by the English Electric Canberra; in 1960, the final squadron in the region that used the type was reequipped with the Hunter.

 Outside of the RAF, the Swiss Air Force were the most prolific user of the Venom.
 In addition to the domestic production of 136 ground attack-orientated models and its Ghost engine to power them, Switzerland also produced a dedicated aerial reconnaissance variant of the aircraft, which were outfitted with specially modified underwing fuel tanks that had automated cameras installed in the forward section.
-Swiss Venoms were also subject to multiple improvement and upgrade programmes, including life extension modifications, the addition of UHF radio sets, and an improved license-built bombsight.
+Swiss Venoms were also subject to multiple improvement and upgrade programmes, including life extension modifications, the addition of UHF radio sets, and an improved licence-built bombsight.

 In 1962, all of the remaining Venoms in RAF service were withdrawn from first-line duties.
 The very last Venoms to leave active service were those aircraft in service with the Swiss Air Force, the last of which being retired from combat duties during the latter part of 1983.